Mack Gordon

-Mack Gordon (born Morris Gittler; June 21, 1904 – February 28, 1959) was an American composer and lyricist for the stage and film.
+Mack Gordon (born Morris Gittler; June 21, 1904 – February 28, 1959) was an American lyricist for the stage and film.
 He was nominated for the best original song Oscar nine times in 11 years, including five consecutive years between 1940 and 1944, and won the award once, for "You'll Never Know".
-That song has proved among his most enduring, and remains popular in films and television commercials to this day.
+That song, along with "The More I See You", has proved among his most enduring, and remains popular in films and television commercials to this day.
 "At Last" is another of his best-known songs.

 Biography

-Gordon was born in Grodno, then part of the Russian Empire.
+Of Jewish heritage, Gordon was born in Grodno (modern-day western Belarus), then part of the Russian Empire.
 He emigrated with his mother and older brother to New York City in May 1907; the ship they sailed on was the S/S Bremen; their destination was to his father in Guttenberg, New Jersey.
 Gordon appeared in vaudeville as an actor and singer in the late 1920s and early 1930s, but his songwriting talents were always paramount.

-He formed a partnership with English pianist Harry Revel, that lasted throughout the 1930s.
+He formed a partnership with English pianist Harry Revel that lasted throughout the 1930s.
 In the 1940s he worked with a string of other composers including Harry Warren.
+Gordon was active in the Hollywood chapter of ASCAP and according to fellow songwriter Frank Loesser, frequently the most passionate and voluble at their meetings.

 The Internet Movie Database gives credit to Gordon for songs used in the soundtrack of over 100 films, with Gordon writing specifically for at least 50 of them.
 His catalogue includes more than 120 songs sung by some of the world's most famous and talented performers such as Frank Sinatra, Nat King Cole, Dean Martin, Sammy Davis Jr., Etta James, Glenn Miller, Barbra Streisand, Mel Tormé, Christina Aguilera and many more.
 His close friendship with many of his artists (such as Frank Sinatra and the Rat Pack) and his ability to write lyrics that were timeless, allowed him to become one of the most famous members of the world of music and a legendary lyricist.
 His exhibit in the Songwriters Hall of Fame says he was "arguably one of the most successful lyricists to write for the screen".

 Gordon died in 1959.
 He is entombed in the Corridor of Immortality at Home of Peace Cemetery in Los Angeles, California.